 Essaouira Day Trip from Marrakech (Day 11)

-My friends and I joined a day-trip tour to Essaouira with iGoMorocco on day 11 of our Moroccan adventure.
+My friends and I joined a day-trip tour to Essaouira from Marrakech with iGoMorocco on day 11.
 The travel company offers daily trips out of Marrakech to various destinations in Morocco.
 Although I initially planned an overnight trip to Essaouira, time constraints and heavy luggage made me decide against it.
 Nonetheless, Essaouira is a charming and laid-back city that quickly became one of my favorites on the trip.
 Fans of Game of Thrones will recognize its ramparts, as it was where Daenerys Targaryen bought the unsullied.

 Marrakech (Day 12)

 On Day 12 of our trip, we explored the Mellah of Marrakech, the city’s historic Jewish Quarter.
 Our first stop was the Lazama Synagogue, one of the oldest synagogues in Morocco.
-We then wandered through the Mellah Market, where we couldn’t resist picking up some leather goods—they were both affordable and stylish, making perfect gifts for friends and family back home.
+We then wandered through the Mellah Market, where we bought some leather goods.
+They were both affordable and stylish, making perfect gifts for friends and family back home.
 At the market’s entrance, we also visited the spice souk.
 The Mellah is conveniently located near El Badi Palace, so we took a short walk over.
 We ended the day back at Jemaa el-Fnaa, soaking up the vibrant atmosphere and sampling new foods.

 Marakkech (Day 13)

-On day 13, we woke up early for our highly anticipated hot air balloon ride in Marrakech, which turned out to be one of the trip’s highlights.
-We enjoyed a seamless experience with transfers to and from our hotel, greeted with welcome drinks and pastries upon arrival.
-The hot air balloon ride itself, which lasted about an hour, offered breathtaking views of the Atlas Mountains.
-We concluded our adventure with a traditional breakfast served in a charming tent.
+On day 13, we were up before sunrise, buzzing with excitement for our hot air balloon ride in Marrakech.
+The package included hotel transfers, welcome drinks, and fresh pastries to start the morning right.
+The hot air balloon ride itself, which lasted about an hour, offered breathtaking views of Marrakech and the Atlas Mountains.
+We wrapped up the experience with a traditional breakfast served in a cozy tent.

 In the afternoon, we went shopping for some authentic Moroccan products and came across Sidi Yassine, which is known for its high-quality Argan Oil.
 We couldn’t resist buying some bottles of this precious oil, which is a staple in Moroccan beauty and skincare routines.
 It was, for me, the best thing anyone can buy in Morocco!